The Best Checked Luggage for Every Type of Traveler

 Travelpro Platinum Elite Expandable Spinner

-Wirecutter’s favorite in their checked luggage testing won its place with its nimble maneuvering, high capacity, and a durability and luxury feel that belies its affordable price tag.
+Wirecutter's favorite in their checked luggage testing won its place with its nimble maneuvering, high capacity, and a durable and luxurious feel that belies its affordable price tag.

 Briggs & Riley Baseline Expandable Spinner

 As the extremely satisfied owner of a Briggs & Riley Baseline carry-on that I feel excited to use every time I pack it, I see no reason to doubt that its larger sibling would perform just as well.
-And if that’s not enough, it also scored the upgrade pick at Wirecutter and nearly grabbed a top spot at OGL, losing out by a hair primarily because of its heavy weight.
+You can shop 25 and 28-inch versions based on how much packing space you need.

 Tumi Alpha 3 Expandables